 - 3.2.1.
-It is important that incidents are investigated within a timely manner in order to ensure appropriate action is taken to resolve the incident and to ensure learning can take place and be applied across the Trust. - 3.2.2.
+It is important that incidents are investigated in a timely manner in order to ensure appropriate action is taken to resolve the incident and to ensure learning can take place and be applied across the Trust. - 3.2.2.
 The quality check will take place within 2 working days of the incident being reported and during this process will be assigned to an investigator. - 3.2.3.
-The investigator then has a further 2 working days to have an initial look at the incident, take any immediate action required and change the status of the investigation on Datix to 'Being reviewed'. - 3.2.4.
-As standard all incidents will be investigated within a further 15 working days and will receive a final approval check within a further 15 working days.
-In exceptional circumstances this timescale may vary based on the grading of the incident if a more indepth investigation is required. - 3.2.5.
-Timescales for the incident investigation process can be found in Appendix A.
+The investigator then has a further 2 working days to have an initial look at the incident, take any immediate action required, and change the status of the investigation on Datix to 'Being reviewed'. - 3.2.4.
+As standard, all incidents will be investigated within a further 15 working days and will receive a final approval check within a further 15 working days.
+In exceptional circumstances this timescale may vary, based on the grading of the incident, if a more indepth investigation is required. - 3.2.5.
+Timescales for the incident investigation process can be found in Appendix A. - 3.2.6.
+Adherence to the timescales in this policy will always be aspirational and may not always be achieved.
+This non-compliance can be due to a number of factors including, Trust reliance on external stakeholders to deliver necessary information, to support the identification of a conclusion, pending for example investigations by a Police force or through Court processes/directions from HM Coroner.